PMP® Certification Salary: Increase Your Earning Potential

 Plus, the role of PMP certification holders is carrying greater weight than ever as companies adopt more project-oriented modes of operation.
 So, as processes and business strategies change, the need for project managers, change managers, project analysts, and the like will only increase.
 Another factor that could play into this demand for PMP credential holders is high retirement or attrition numbers.
 As an older generation of the workforce leaves, this industry vacuum contributes to the need to hire PMP credential holders more than ever.

 Because PMP credential holders offer so much value to companies, you can expect to earn more in your project management role compared to your previous salary or the salaries of your non-certified peers.
-PMI estimates that project managers who do not hold a certification in the U.S. earn approximately $92,000 per year.
+PMI estimates that project managers who do not hold a certification in the U.S. earn, on average, approximately $92,000 per year.
 Project managers that do hold their PMP certification instead earn $115,000 per year.
 That’s about a 23% salary increase based on the PMP certification factor.
 Plus, you can expect to continually increase your earnings as your career in project management progresses and matures.

 As stated in PMI’s Project Management Salary Survey 10th Edition, most project managers surveyed “(70%) report that their total compensation (including salary, bonus, and other forms of compensation) increased over the 12 months prior to completing the salary survey.
 About one-quarter (26%) reported increases of at least 5% over that time period.”